 The Health Promotion and Education Center (HPEC) supports the academic goals of Public Health students by offering internship opportunities to students enrolled in PH 4960.
 Based on projected HPEC need, 10 internship positions are typically available each semester.

 As you consider your internship needs, please keep the following details in mind regarding our program:

-All fall 2017 internship positions have been filled and we are now accepting applications for spring 2018.
-For consideration for a spring position, please submit a current resume and the internship application found below no later than November 3, 2017.
+All spring 2018 internship positions have been filled and we are now accepting applications for fall 2018.
+For consideration for a fall position, please submit a current resume and the internship application found below no later than April 27, 2018.